yxwucq/scExtract/docs/source/tutorials.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Next, we can run the :code:`auto_integrate.smk` script in :code:`scExtract/Snakemake` to batch process automatic datasets.
+Remember to install prior-aware integration optional dependencies as described in the :ref:`installation` section

 First, place the script and config file in the project root directory, then rename :code:`config_sample.yaml` to :code:`config.yaml`,
 and modify project directory and other information in the config file: